 Take a full export/backup of production data prior to deployment.
 If anything goes wrong, you want to make sure that your data remains intact, so a backup is necessary before any big changes.

 Create a sandbox that’s a replica of production org, so you’ve got a record of your existing setup and metadata.
-Again, if anything goes wrong, you want to be able to revert back to the current state of play required.
+Again, if anything goes wrong, you want to be able to revert to the current state of play required.

 Prepare the test script you need to run after deployment to ensure everything is working correctly.
 Of course, as a good admin, you’ll have already done your testing in your sandbox before creating the changeset, but you should repeat it again in production to check everything has deployed as it should.

-Have these test scripts (step-by-step instructions on what to test and how) prepared in advance, so you and then your users can run through these tests quickly to check everything is functioning as expected.
+Have these test scripts (step-by-step instructions on what to test and how) prepared in advance, so you and your users can run through these tests quickly to check everything is functioning as expected.

 Mass changes can trigger lots of system emails and notifications, so disable email deliverability while you deploy to ensure your users aren’t bombarded with an avalanche of mail.
 Make sure to note down what you’ve deactivated so you can reactivate it once your changeset has been deployed.

 Deactivate Rules/ workflow rules /validation rules/flows /process builders– anything that might impact changes or prevent them from deploying correctly.
-Make sure that you run tests after we’ve re-activated these, to ensure we have a fully functioning environment.
+Make sure that you run tests after we’ve reactivated these to ensure we have a fully functioning environment.

 Do you need any manual changes or data updates?
 Now is the time.
-(Depending on the desired result, you will probably want to make sure workflow rules, process builders and validation rules remain deactivated for this).
+(Depending on the desired result, you will probably want to make sure workflow rules, process builders, and validation rules remain deactivated for this.)

-Reactivate Anything Paused, if you paused your workflows and validation rules during deployment, now is the time to reactivate them.
+Reactivate Anything Paused: if you paused your workflows and validation rules during deployment, now is the time to reactivate them.

 Activate Workflows when deployed, rules, and automation are not automatically activated.
 Activate your new validation rules/ Process Builders/ workflows– anything that might not be active on deployment.

-Now that testing is complete and we are satisfied everything is working, you can enable email deliverability so your users can receive emails again.
+Now that testing is complete and we are satisfied that everything is working, you can enable email deliverability so your users can receive emails again.

 If everything is working successfully, congratulations!
 We have completed a successful deployment.
 The final step now is to allow our users to log in again if you disabled it, and to let them know the changes have taken place.

-Make sure they have access to all the training support and resources they need and check in periodically to ensure they’re as thrilled with your awesome changes as you’d expect them to be.
+Make sure they have access to all the training, support and resources they need and check in periodically to ensure they’re as thrilled with your awesome changes as you’d expect them to be.

 Here are some steps you can follow to prepare for a Salesforce deployment: